Trump asks Pennsylvania House speaker for help overturning election results, personally intervening in a third state

-The president’s outreach to the Pennsylvania GOP House leader came after his campaign and its allies have decisively lost numerous legal challenges in the state in both state and federal court.
+The president’s outreach to Pennsylvania’s Republican House leader came after his campaign and its allies decisively lost numerous legal challenges in the state in both state and federal court.
 Trump has continued to press his baseless claims of widespread voting irregularities both publicly and privately.

 A White House spokesman declined to comment on the calls to Cutler, and a Trump campaign spokesman did not respond to a request for comment.